Thursday, December 31, 2015

 At a New Year's Eve party she meets a man named Ellis (Michiel Huisman) who shows interest in her but she refuses his advances until he asks for just one dinner date and she agrees.
 She is very charmed by him and can't help falling for him even though she knows she's in dangerous territory.
 Her daughter thinks this is just the thing she needs; that she deserves someone in her life

-When Ellis invites her to his parents' home to attend his parent's 50th anniversary, she agrees, only to find out that Ellis's dad, William (played by Harrison Ford) is a past love from Adaline's life when they had a fling in the '60s, but Adaline got scared and ran away when things started to get too serious.
-He is the only person Adaline told her real name to so when they are introduced by Ellis, Williams blurts out, "Adaline!" and Adaline tells him he must be thinking of their mother.
+When Ellis invites her to his parents' home to attend his parents' 50th anniversary, she agrees, only to find out that Ellis's dad, William (played by Harrison Ford), is a past love from Adaline's life when they had a fling in the '60s, but Adaline got scared and ran away when things started to get too serious.
+He is the only person Adaline told her real name to so when they are introduced by Ellis, Williams blurts out, "Adaline!" and Adaline tells him he must be thinking of her mother.
 William believes this story (after all, it is much more believable than the truth).
 His wife (played by Kathy Baker) says she has never heard of him talk about this Adaline and becomes jealous when it is inevitable that this Adaline meant a great deal to him.
 In private, William tells Adaline that he was going to propose to her "mother" and she tells him that her "mother" cared for him very much.
-William notices a prominent scar on Adaline's wrist and while looking through some old photographs
+William notices a prominent scar on Adaline's wrist and while looking through some old photographs he comes across an old photo of him and Adaline (one of the very few since she didn't like people taking her photograph for obvious reasons) and when he sees that the Adaline in the photograph has the exact same scar in the exact same place he knows something is up and confronts Adaline.

 Now that William knows her secret, she starts packing up while Ellis is away and runs away.
 William begs her not to but she is too scared to find out what will happen if she stays.
 She gets into a car accident while driving from the house, one that is very similar to the car accident she was in when she first stopped aging.
 It is very obvious that her aging curse has been broken, but at first I thought she was going to age up to the age she would have been at that time...which would have been 107, which means she probably would have died soon thereafter!